Delhi Jal Board: Water supply policies

 The Board has also made attempts to incentivize RWH methods by proposing financial assistance for the construction of RWH systems providing rebates on the water bill to households which install such systems.

 The Board has also proposed the imposition of fines on households not complying with the hard deadline of March 2020 for getting RWH systems installed.

 Challenges in meeting needs of workers and residents

 A 2007 article in Newsweek profiled a ten-year veteran sewer worker of Delhi Jal, in preparation for the 2007 World Toilet Summit in New Delhi.
 "The four-day event is exploring ways to bring sewage systems to the estimated 2.6 billion people in the world who don't have proper toilets, including 700 million in India alone."

 The article carried the headline: "The world's worst job?
 Indian sewage workers are certainly in the running," adding that the 3,700 miles of existing sewer lines were in poor repair and had inadequate capacity to meet the needs of a growing population.

-Brief history and background for its establishment

-For over 5 decades, Delhi Jal Board has been meeting the needs of potable water for the National Capital Territory of Delhi.
-The population of Delhi has seen phenomenal growth and has crossed the figure of 140 lacs, apart from the floating population of 4 to 5 lacs.
-Through systematic planning and implementation, the Board has ensured average availability of 50 gallons filtered water per capita per day for the residents of Delhi, through a network of about 9000 km of water mains/lines.
-Production of water during 2003-2004 was around 670 MGD, Raw water is obtained from various sources line the river Yamuna, Bhakra Storage, Upper Ganga Canal, and Ground Water.

-Allocation of business

-Apart from piped water supply, and collection and treatment of sewage, Delhi Jal Board provides the following services to its customers: